Mandur/PodIdentityHealthCheck/readme.md

 ## The problem
 The [pod identity](https://github.com/Azure/aad-pod-identity) implementation for Azure Kubernetes Service (AKS) relies on the Node Managed identity (NMI) in order to answer from authentication requests coming from the pods.
-In cases like cluster scale out, application pods can become available before the NMI, leading to applcation authentication requests failing generating applications error messages.
+In cases like cluster scale out, application pods can become available before the NMI, leading to application authentication requests failing potentially causing applications to malfunction/crash.
 Ultimately this leads to confusing container crashes and error message reported in the operation framework.
 In cases like cluster scale down, the same can happen if the nmi pods get killed before the application pod.

 ## Proposed solution